Jackman3005/redux-act-classy/README.md

 ## Task List

-- Could add a reducer that stores all OnStart, etc states for each Action. e.g. `state.asyncActions[MyAction.TYPE].status`.
+- Could add a reducer that stores all lifecycle states: OnStart, etc for each Action. e.g. `state.asyncActions[MyAction.TYPE].status`.
 Multiple async actions of the same type (potentially with different data) may be going at the same time... (`new DeleteJokeAction({id: 5})`)